Introduction

 Setting up the client is straightforward.
 First, install the Tinfoil SDK:Proxy support with

-This configuration ensures that even though your proxy handles the HTTP routing, only the enclave can decrypt the request bodies.
+This ensures that even though your proxy handles the HTTP routing, only the enclave can decrypt the request bodies.

 From that point on, all request bodies are encrypted using that key before being sent to your proxy, and all response bodies are decrypted after being received.